 6. Keep your flatmates’ needs in mind

-Culture and background aside, you are likely to have very different schedule than your flatmates.
+Culture and background aside, you are likely to have a very different schedule than your flatmates.
 Keep that in mind when coming back home at 3am drunk like a sailor.
 Your flatmates might have to work early in the morning and you are about to ruin their day.
-Avoid the late night cooking and go straight to bed.
+Avoid late-night cooking and go straight to bed.
 That is called respect, people!
 Respect!

 7. Always offer to help out with chores

 Chores are often shared amongst flatmates so everybody pitches in to keep house life running smoothly.
 It is customary to offer a hand when seeing one of your flatmates busting a gut to keep the place clean.
 Plus, it’s just another opportunity to spend time together!

 Nobody likes a stinky flatmate: it’s a simple as that!
 Take a shower once in a while, do regular laundries and wash your dishes.
 If your flatmates wanted to live with a skunk they would have gone to the pet store and got one.
 Instead, they decided to get a traveller like you to share a slice of their life with.
 The least you can do is not to make them regret that decision.

 9. Be aware of what’s yours

 We know, this crisp bottle of beer in the fridge looks so fresh and delicious… You want it.
 You want it now!
 Well, your flatmate is probably looking forward to that when coming back from work.
 Oh yeah, and they were the one that bought it!
 In most flats in New Zealand, each flatmate cooks for themselves so do your own shopping and try not to forget anything.
 You can ask to use ingredients once in a while but do it too often and this will become annoying.

 A shared house is already busy as it is, so be mindful of that fact when bringing friends over.
 In some flats, nobody cares and anyone can bring anybody at any time.
 But in most, it can get very frustrating for your flatmates to have to share their crowded space with more people regularly.